How to round corners in Photoshop tutorial

 The Corner Radius control in the upper left corner of the shape.

-To round the corners, simply drag one of the circles.
+To round the corners, click and drag any of the circles inward.

 Dragging the circle to round the corner.